 Importance of Digital Transformation in HR processes:

-Some of the top common concerns of various HR departments include recruiting the right candidates, high attrition rates, improving employee productivity, enhancing employee experiences and hence the Employee Value Proposition.
+Some of the top common concerns of various HR departments include recruiting suitable candidates, high attrition rates, improving employee productivity, enhancing employee experiences, and the Employee Value Proposition.

 Applicant Tracking Systems:

-To reduce the amount of time spent on unqualified applicants, Applicant Tracking Systems (ATS) are commonly used.
+Applicant Tracking Systems (ATS) are commonly used to reduce the amount of time spent on unqualified applicants.
 By using keyword filtering, the software automatically scans candidate resumes and removes unqualified applicants from the list.
+Added to resume scanning, ATSs also include work submission, pre-interview checking, interview planning, structuring, and interview assessment.
 These systems can be trained based on approved candidates’ performance results, thanks to advances in machine learning and AI.
-Added on to resume scanning, ATSs also include functions such as work submission, pre-interview checking, interview planning, and structuring, and interview assessment.

 Onboarding Software for new employees:

-HR professionals work with a variety of manual activities from the time an applicant signs an employment contract to the first day of the candidate’s employment, including introductions to equipment, simulated workplace visits for induction, and meeting the staff.
-Onboarding software like Enboarder and Talmundo personalize new recruit onboarding journeys while automating manual activities.
+HR professionals work with various manual activities from the time an applicant signs an employment contract to the first day of the candidate’s employment, including introductions to equipment, simulated workplace visits for induction, and meeting the staff.
+Onboarding software like Enboarder and Talmundo personalize recruit onboarding journeys while automating manual activities.

 HR Analytics for Improved Productivity:

-Organizations have benefited greatly from analytics projects in order to enhance their operations and resources.
+Organizations have benefited dramatically from analytics projects to enhance their operations and resources.
 Workforce analytics can help businesses accurately measure their employees’ results.
 Employee and company statistics are used in workforce analytics to obtain visibility into employee and HR success using metrics like time to fill, cost per recruit, competency analytics, retention rate, and replacement rate.

-Digital revolutions are as much a cultural transition as they are a technical one, which necessitates workforce preparation.
-Leaders who embrace culture are needed to pave the way for new concepts and ways of doing things, as well as to create goals for how employees’ lives and careers can improve.
-At the end of the day, meaning isn’t generated until the teams take a new and greater decision than they did previously.
+Digital revolutions are a cultural transition as they are a technical one, which necessitates workforce preparation.
+Leaders who embrace culture are needed to pave the way for new concepts and methods of doing things and create goals for improving employees’ lives and careers.
+Meaning it isn’t generated until the teams take a recent and more significant decision than previously.